Sadsnake1/word-smith/README.md

 Progress shows as a gauge in the report, and the bar's edges pulse green when you cross a target.

+Your targets are also kept in `Word-Smith/ws-goals.md`, a plain note you can read and edit.
+Change a number there and Word-Smith picks it up next time Obsidian starts — so a reinstall doesn't lose what you were aiming for.

 ## Writing report

 <img width="570" height="508" alt="image" src="https://github.com/user-attachments/assets/809fc7a8-1d85-4a8e-9ea4-a03e6bff0cfd" />